MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-a-project-and-define-remote-variables-in-the-dev-center-dashboard.md

 ms.technology: uwp
 keywords: windows 10, uwp, Microsoft Store Services SDK, A/B tests, experiments
 ---

-# Create a project and define remote variables in the Dev Center dashboard
+# Create an experiment project in the dashboard

 To get started with experimentation, create an experimentation [project](run-app-experiments-with-a-b-testing.md#terms) for your app in the Dev Center dashboard and define the remote variables that your app can access.